timthelion/docker/CONTRIBUTING.md

 Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.

-Pull requests must not contain commits from other users or branches.
+Pull requests must not contain commits from multiple branches.
+You should always have your PR being a simple string of commits on top of master.

 Commit messages must start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed